Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 - Offshore companies

-- Businesses that have suppliers living abroad
+- Businesses that have suppliers or contractors living and working abroad

 - Companies that have employees working in EU jurisdictions